 Identify the current workforce state as well as the future state needed to achieve your strategic objectives.
 First, conduct a current state assessment to gain an understanding of existing resources.
-More than just headcount planning, this analysis should take into consideration the existing employees’ current skills, as well as their development paths.
+More than just headcount planning, this analysis should consider the existing employees’ current skills and their development paths.

 With the information gleaned from the current workforce analysis, the next step is forecasting the type of workforce your organization will need to meet the identified business goals and objectives.
 This process should also take into consideration factors such as technological advancements and potential expansion or reductions in global marketplaces.

-Step 3: Use business and HR data to inform planning and decisions
+Step 3: Use business and HR data to inform planning and decision-making

 It’s crucial to have the right technology and tools in place to gather the data needed to perform these analyses.
 According to Gartner, “Organizations that can sense and respond to new talent realities—from identifying skill needs to acquiring diverse talent—will secure a competitive advantage, but many organizations are trying to make critical workforce decisions while flying ‘data’ blind.”

 The good news is that there are workforce planning tools available to assist businesses in leveraging their existing data to create accurate forecasts, run predictive models, and help plan, track and implement changes in the workforce.
-A cloud-based platform that includes fast and easy workforce planning options, such as easily collecting and analyzing data on employee skills and experience, will help ensure workforce planning efforts are effective.
+A cloud-based platform that includes fast and easy workforce planning options, such as easily collecting and analyzing employee skills and experience data, will help ensure effective workforce planning efforts.